-One of the greatest things about morning meeting songs and rhymes is that you can use so many tools and strategies to get your learners engaged and involved.
-Students easily learn new skills and communicating when the songs are familiar and things become routine.
-Here are 5 common strategies we use to get students communicating and participating in circle time.
+One of the greatest things about morning meeting songs and rhymes is that you can use so many tools and strategies to get your learners engaged and involved with some welcome songs.
+Students easily learn new skills and communicating when the songs are familiar and things become routine in their school day.
+Here are 5 common strategies we use to get students communicating and participating in circle time with a catchy tune.
 Plus there is a free download at the end to try one of the strategies for yourself!

 Use Cloze Sentences in Familiar Songs to Elicit Language

 Cloze sentences in language development are similar to those in reading comprehension.
-We are using a familiar song or rhyme and leaving part of it out to see if the child will fill it in.
+We are using a song or rhyme and leaving a part of it out as a great way to see if the child will fill it in.
 We do this frequently with young children.
-All we need are familiar morning meeting songs and rhymes to use.
-The empty, expectant waiting builds momentum for the child to fill in to get the desired action.
-Just don’t forget to play it up with that expectant look for the group!
+All we need are familiar morning meeting songs and rhymes to use at the beginning of the day.
+The empty, expectant waiting builds momentum as a fun way for the child to fill in to get the desired action at the start of the day.
+Just don’t forget to play it up with that expectant look for the group to build a welcoming classroom environment!
 And make sure the adults in your room know what you are waiting for, so they don’t fill in the blank for the students!

 The Jack and Jill rhyme, above, is a good example.
-The picture shows using the rhyme to facilitate practicing answering comprehension of the rhyme to build into answering questions (the next card is a question based on that line of the rhyme).
+The picture shows using the rhyme as the perfect way to facilitate practicing answering comprehension of the rhyme to build into answering questions (the next card is a question based on that line of the rhyme).

 Use of Visual Supports in Morning Meeting Songs